-Walt Coleman and Hochuli represent the last active officials hired by McNally.
+Walt Coleman represents the last active official hired by McNally with the retirement of Hochuli.
 “Art hired me into the NFL as a back judge,” said Hochuli.
 “Two years later, [he] taught me to be a crew chief in the World League … in 1992.
 It was then that I was moved to head referee in the NFL.
 On a personal level, I owe my career to Art McNally.”

 McNally continued to work in the league office through his retirement as an observer and a trainer, and continued to mentor new officials as well as the veterans.
 Eventually the rigors of travel would be too much for McNally, 92, who just recently entered true retirement.
 Football Zebras reached out to McNally previously, but he said, “I no longer give interviews.”

 Art McNally tirelessly gave to the NFL officiating community for 58 of the league’s 98 years.
 An arc of more than half of NFL history has the indelible imprint of McNally.
 The breadth of his contribution is obscured by the fact that it is part of the furniture of the National Football League.
 His humility keeps him in the shadows, which is where officials prefer to be.
 To be known can be a curse in the profession.

 Blandino sums his contribution, thusly: “His integrity is second to none and there isn’t a person alive who has contributed more to the NFL over a longer period of time than Art.”

 “He is loved by all those that worked for him,” said Markbreit.
 “Working with him was an honor and a privilege.
 He made everyone feel special.
 The finest director of officiating by far.”